Mike Hazelwood: World records

+Major titles

 Retirement

 Hazelwood retired in 1988 due to problems with a bad back.
 He was diagnosed with two stress fractures in his lower back by the time he was 16.
 From 1988, he ran a ski school in Lake Hamilton, Florida, until 1996, when he moved with his wife Renee, son Daniel and daughter Roxanne to Ocala.
 In March 1993, Hazelwood developed a new ski that he believed could bring him success at the Carlsberg Masters and attempted a comeback.
 Hazelwood later worked in a management position for Pilot Truckstops LLC near Ocala, Florida.

 He has since returned to live in Lincoln in the UK.